BoE tells clearing houses to put stability before profit

 LONDON British clothing retailer Next said its chairman John Barton will retire in August and be succeeded by Michael Roney.

-LONDON Clearing houses hoping for rich pickings from stricter derivatives rules face spot checks to make sure they have invested enough money in risk management, the Bank of England said.
+LONDON Clearing houses hoping for a rich pickings from stricter derivatives rules face spot checks to make sure they are investing enough money in risk management, the Bank of England said.

 Central clearing ensures transactions are backed by a default fund in case one side of a deal goes bust.

-The prospect of larges swathes of derivatives having to be cleared has prompted clearing companies such as NYSE Euronext, CME, and others to bulk up.
+The prospect of larges swathes of derivatives having to be cleared has prompted clearing companies such as NYSE Euronext NYX.N, CME (CME.O), and others to bulk up.

-"Let us be clear.
-There needs to be a significant step up in risk management," Bank director of financial stability Andrew Haldane said at a presentation by the central bank on the new policy.

-Spot checks will allow the Bank to zoom in on specific problem areas and lessen the burden on supervisors, he said.

-The Bank, outlining how it will supervise clearing houses from April, said on Tuesday its key concern will be to ensure financial stability was maintained in the public interest.
+The BoE, outlining how it will supervise clearing houses from April, said on Tuesday its key concern will be to ensure financial stability was maintained in the public interest.

-"If financial market infrastructures are operated only in the private interests of their managers, owners, or even their members, they may underinvest in the mitigation of risks to the wider system," it said.
+"If financial market infrastructures are operated only in the private interests of their managers, owners, or even their members, they may underinvest in the mitigation of risks to the wider system," the Bank said.

 Clearing houses should make sure that senior management pay did not "create pressure to prioritise revenues, market share and profit over systemic risk management objectives".

-"If you think of yourself as entirely profit maximises in the short term, there could be accidents," Bank Deputy Governor Paul Tucker said.

-The Bank will have powers to force clearing houses such as CME, EuroCCP, and ICE Clear to take a specific action, impose requirements and penalties and even to revoke their licence to operate.
+The Bank will have powers to force clearing houses to take a specific action, impose requirements and penalties and even to revoke their licence to operate.

 While clearing house ran into difficulties during the 2007-09 financial crisis, there are concerns that clearers becoming bigger on derivatives will be new risk centres.